mhartz25/blog_hugo/content/about/index.md

 Hi, welcome to my personal site.
 My plan is to use this site in somewhat random ways.
-Sometime there will be content related to Data, sometimes it might be some hypothesis I have about the world, or any other thing that might interest me enough to write about.
-This site will probably stay pretty barebones outside of the written content.
+Sometime there will be content related to Data, sometimes it might be some rambling I have about the world, or any other thing that might interest me enough to write about.
+This site will probably stay pretty barebones outside of the written content, since it's not really a focus to dedicate development time to it.

 If you've somehow found this website and we haven't met here's some quick information:
 - I currently work as a Data Analyst at NeuroFlow in Philadelphia